 The Capital Area MPO has a valid transportation planning process that is being conducted in accordance with a Memorandum of Understanding (MOU) that was updated in June 2005.
 The planning process is continuing, cooperative, and comprehensive with the Capital Area MPO (CAMPO), Durham-Chapel Hill-Carrboro MPO (DCHC), Capital Area Transit (CAT), Triangle Transit, the City of Raleigh, and other local governments all working closely together.
-The CAMPO 2035 LRTP is a joint document with DCHC MPO that was adopted May 20, 2009.
-The Long Range Transportation Plan (LRTP) demonstrates financially constrained, long-term goals for CAMPO's plans; and has been forecasted 20-30 years ahead for transportation needs.
-In non-attainment areas like CAMPO, the document is required for update every four years.
-The LRTP addresses the eight planning factors that include:
+The 2040 Metropolitan Transportation Plan (MTP) is a joint document with DCHC MPO that was adopted May 8, 2013.

+The Metropolitan Transportation Plan (MTP - formerly known as the Long Range Transportation Plan {LRTP}) demonstrates financially constrained, long-term goals for CAMPO's plans; and has been forecasted 20-30 years ahead for transportation needs.
+In non-attainment areas like CAMPO, the document is required to be updated every four years.
+The MTP addresses the eight planning factors that include:

-supporting the economic vitality of MPO area by enabling competitiveness, productivity, and efficiency; increase safety and security of the transportation system; increase mobility options available for people and the movement of goods and services; protect and enhance the environment and increase the quality of life of transportation users; enhance the integration and connectivity for people and freight; promote efficient system management and operations; and preserve and improve the existing transportation system.
-The LRTP includes operations and maintenance funding; particularly for the transit systems; and conforms to the State Implementation Plan (SIP).
+- 1. Support economic vitality of the metropolitan areas, especially by enabling global competitiveness, productivity, and efficiency; - 2.
+Increase the safety of the transportation system for motorized and non-motorized users; - 3.
+Increase the security of the transportation system for motorized and non-motorized users; - 4.
+Increase accessibility and mobility of people and freight; - 5.
+Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns;

+6. Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight;

+7. Promote efficient system management and operation; and

+8. Emphasize the preservation of the existing transportation system.

+The MTP includes operations and maintenance funding; particularly for the transit systems; and conforms to the State Implementation Plan (SIP).